punkyard/firstb00t/README.md

-# 🚀 Firstb00t — Your Debian Server's First Safe Steps
+# 🚀 Firstb00t — your Debian server's first safe steps

 Welcome! **Firstb00t** is an automated security setup for your brand-new Debian server.